-Now let’s delve in with sound which is the most important aspect of an instrument.
+Now, let’s delve into sound, which is the most important aspect of an instrument.
 Sound is what connects the player and the audience with any instrument.
 The CA49 is a relatively recent updated edition to the Kawai Concert Artist lineup.

 The Kawai CA49 is equipped with beautiful sounds of both the Shigeru Kawai SK-EX Concert Grand Piano and Kawai EX Concert Grand Piano.
 The EX is an earlier generation of Kawai’s concert grands.
 Although it has great sounds, it is a bit less refined than the SK-EX.
 Overall, the SK-EX provides a more expressive color and warmer sound.

 Both of these concert grand voices have been done with multi-dimensional samples on every individual note.
 This is unique with Kawai mid to high-range digital pianos because, typically, manufacturers of digital pianos do not take individual samples of every single pitch.

 Kawai’s individual key multi-channel sampling captures completely accurate audio information of every single note.
 When you play any note at a pianissimo or at a fortissimo, it isn’t just the volume that changes; you also get slight unique characteristics from note to note.
 As a result, it more closely mimics an acoustic grand piano.

 Out of 19 voices, the CA49 has a total of eight acoustic piano sounds.
 Other sounds include:

 - 2 electronic pianos